 Receivables from and payables to brokers, dealers and clearing organizations are accounted for at cost plus accrued interest, which generally approximates fair value.
+These receivables primarily include margin receivables relating to transactions cleared on derivative exchanges, as well as receivables when the firm has failed to deliver securities to a purchaser by the settlement date.
+As these receivables generally do not give rise to material credit risk for the firm, no allowance for credit losses is held against them.
+Payables to brokers, dealers and clearing organizations primarily includes payables relating to unsettled trades, including payables when the firm has failed to receive securities from a seller by the settlement date.
 As these receivables and payables are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these receivables and payables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2020.
+Had these receivables and payables been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.